-Skidmore Compost is a student run composting program that services the Northwoods Apartment Village.
-With over 400 students living in this village, we are able to divert a large amount of food waste from the landfill.
-Since 2011, the program has diverted over 15,000 pounds of food waste from landfills.
-The compost created by the program is donated to the Skidmore Student Garden where it is used to amend soils and promote the growth of healthy, fresh, organic vegetables.
+Skidmore Compost is a student run composting program that services the Northwoods and Sussman Apartment Villages.
+With over 600 students living in these villages, we are able to divert a large amount of food waste from the landfill.
+Since 2011, the program has diverted over 35,000 pounds of food waste from landfills.
+The compost created by the program is donated to the Skidmore Community Garden, where it is used to amend soils and promote the growth of healthy, fresh, organic vegetables.

 History of Skidmore Compost

 The campus composting program started as a student capstone project.
 Students explored the economic and environmental costs and benefits of a comprehensive, institutional composting system.
 The project proposed that the the system would collect and compost food scraps, lawn-maintenance byproducts, and horse manure from the Skidmore stables.
 The promising project was later adopted by students.
 Together, they wrote a proposal for a pilot program in the Northwoods Village Apartments.
 After receiving approval, the student leadership team and the Environmental Action Club (EAC) adopted the project and began collecting compost in the spring of 2011.